-Sarah lives down a track on Dartmoor overlooking a beautiful valley just down from one of the tors in a house built on granite and crystal.
-Surrounded by wild nature and clear, supportive energy, she enjoys communicating with the ponies, foals, sheep, buzzards, trees, gorse, rocks, the land itself and much else.
+Sarah lives in Devon loving its’ wild nature and clear, supportive energy.
+She enjoys communicating with the wild ponies, foals, sheep, buzzards, trees, gorse, rocks, the land itself and much else.

 “I find it very strengthening and yet softening at the same time.
 Itʼs a powerful energy vortex, clear and radiant and it supports my work and my being.
 I love sharing this experience with others.
 The land loves sharing with people too.
 Thatʼs why I offer some of The Singing Path workshops here.”